- Reference >

 The aggregation pipeline allows the update to perform conditional updates based on the current field values as well as use current field values to calculate a separate field value.

-The third document _id: 3
+The third document _id: 3 is missing the average and grade

 fields.
 Using an aggregation pipeline, you can update the document with